 Create Your Afterschool Program Profile

-Whether your audience is policy makers, potential funders or parents interested in enrolling a child, a concise, descriptive and visually engaging handout will enable you to showcase what your program has to offer and make the case for why they should support, fund or join you.
-If you already have a program profile, a one-pager or a brochure that effectively describes your program, be sure to bring several copies to the Afterschool for All Challenge to use as “leave-behinds” for your meetings with Members of Congress and their staff.
+Whether your audience is policymakers, potential funders, or parents interested in enrolling a child, a concise, descriptive, and visually engaging handout will enable you to showcase what your program offers and make the case for why they should support, fund, or join you.
+If you already have a program profile, a one-pager, or a brochure that effectively describes your program, be sure to bring several copies to the Afterschool for All Challenge to use as “leave-behinds” for your meetings with Members of Congress and their staff.

 Consider including details such as:

 - Your organization’s name, contact information (including email and contact person), website address (if you have one), and mission statement

 - A sentence or two on the needs in your community, e.g., number of children alone after school, graduation rate is xx, involvement in gang activity has increased xx, etc.

 - Evaluation data (If you do not have evaluation data for your program, use nationwide or state-specific data) a.
 Parent/student/teacher satisfaction with the program b.
 Improved social/emotional/academic behavior of participants, increased school attendance

 - Organizational accomplishments, i.e., in xx years our organization has served xx number of kids, has involved diverse community partners including xx, has participated in community events such as xx, etc.

 - A quote or very short personal story from a student, parent, or supporter to add a personal element to the statistics